speedscale/docs/docs/install/kubernetes-sidecar/sidecar-trust.md

 # Trusting TLS Certificates

-Now that TLS outbound calls are intercepted by goproxy, you must configure your application to trust the ss-certs from your cluster.
+Now that TLS outbound calls are intercepted by goproxy, you must configure your application to trust the speedscale-certs from your cluster.
 If you skip this step you will get errors in your application.

-Speedscale will attempt to use the Root CA Cert in the `ss-certs` secret.
+Speedscale will attempt to use the Root CA Cert in the `speedscale-certs` secret.
 Intercepted TLS calls will have a new cert that is generated from this Root CA. So your application needs to trust this Root CA for TLS calls to be handled automatically.

 :::danger
 Configuring TLS trust is language specific.
 Every runtime language has different characteristics and if you do not configure this correctly you will get TLS/SSL errors.
 Always configure this in a controlled environment first